Carson–Newman Eagles: Baseball

 In 2007, the C-N baseball team won the South Atlantic Conference Tournament after defeating Tusculum College, who had won more than 20 games in a row, twice in one day.
 The team traveled to Tampa, Florida, to compete in the NCAA Division II Regional Tournament.
 The baseball team returned to Tampa for the NCAA Regional Tournament in 2008 after receiving an at-large bid and finished third, again eliminating Tusculum College.

 Football

 In 2009, the C-N football team won the NCAA Division II South Regional Championship in Florence, Alabama to advance to the Final Four.
 Football coach Ken Sparks, a graduate of the school, coached the team from 1980 to 2016 and ranked fourth in most wins among NCAA coaches upon his retirement.

-Its current coach is Mike Clowney.
+In 2023, Ashley Ingram was hired as head coach.
+Ingram was an assistant coach at Navy for 16 years.
+In his first season, he guided the Eagles to a 9-3 record, culminating in an NCAA Playoff berth, losing in the first round to Miles.

 Men's soccer

 The men's soccer team appeared in the final game of the 2013 NCAA Division II Men's Soccer Championship.
 They were defeated 2–1 by Southern New Hampshire University.